 C.3.
 Federal Resources Allocated (Other than CSBG)

 Report all federal resources allocated to the CSBG Eligible Entity during the reporting period.
-Many funds received from the state by a CSBG Eligible Entity are actually federal funds.
+Many funds received from the state by a CSBG Eligible Entity are federal funds.
 When responding to this section review all funds a CSBG Eligible Entity receives and report all federal funds here, even if the contract held by the CSBG Eligible Entity is with the state.
-An example might be funding received from the state to help support senior programs that is actually Older American Act funding.
+An example might be funding received from the state to help support senior programs that is Older American Act funding.
 In this situation, the funding should be reported here and not in the state funding section.

 C.3a.
 Weatherization (DOE) (include oil overcharge $$): Funding from the U.S. Department of Energy.
 Include Petroleum Violation Escrow (PVE) oil overcharge funds used for this program.
 Any Bonneville Power Administration funding should be reported under other.